cstro/pgen/README.md

 ## TODO

 - [X] Add optional numbers and symbols to password generation.
 Numbers default on and symbols default off.
+- [X] Ensure that if a password uses numbers and symbols, it includes at least one.
 - [ ] Add ability to regenerate password.
 - [ ] Add ability to restart.